 A comparison with the current v4.2x status flags reveals that, for both the validation and test data sets, the new ANN results provide a significant improvement in cloud classification.
 The ANN algorithm correctly identifies > 93% of cloudy profiles, while less than 6% of the clear profiles are falsely flagged.
-In contrast, the current v4.2x flag detects only $\approx 16\%$ of cloudy profiles, and even though it is designed to identify sufficiently opaque clouds, it only correctly classifies < 27% of cloudy profiles with $Q_T > 1,000$ g m-2.
+In contrast, the current v4.2x flag detects only $\sim 16\%$ of cloudy profiles, and even though it is designed to identify sufficiently opaque clouds, it only correctly classifies < 27 % of cloudy profiles with $Q{\rm T} > 1000 \,{\rm g}\,{\rm m}^{-2}$.
 The fraction of falsely flagged clear profiles is comparable to the ANN results.
 Apart from a reduced ability to detect clouds over regions with generally low cloud cover, no significant dependence on geolocation is observed, indicating that the ANN flag yields reliable classification results on a global scale.
-A global cloud cover map for data

-675 collected between 2005 and 2019 is presented, generated solely from MLS-sampled $T{\rm B}$ and the determined ANN weights.
+A global cloud cover map for data collected between 2005 and 2019 is presented, generated solely from MLSsampled T_B and the determined ANN weights.
 Typically observed cloud patterns and derived C agree reasonably well with MODIS results.
-Moreover, detailed examination of four example scenes from the North American and Asian summer monsoon regions reveals that the ANN can reliably identify diverse cloud fields, including those characterized by low-level clouds and low $Q{\rm T}$.
-Together with the consistently large statistical agreement, these global and regional examples of successful cloud detection illustrate that the predefined

-680 cloudiness conditions (following thresholds for C, p{CT} , and Q_T) are reasonable.
+Moreover, detailed examination of four example scenes from the North American and Asian summer monsoon regions reveals that the ANN can reliably identify diverse cloud fields, including those characterized by low clouds and low $Q{\rm T}$.
+Together with the consistently large statistical agreement, these global and regional examples of successful cloud detection illustrate that the predefined cloudiness conditions (following thresholds for C, $p{\rm CT}$, and $Q{\rm T}$) are reasonable.
 Moreover, the uncertainties arising from associating MLS observations in the limb with nadir MODIS images do not seem to substantially impact the reliability of the ANN algorithm.

 Similarly, the second ANN setup is able to reliably estimate the MODIS-retrieved p{CT} for profiles in the validation and test data set, with r > 0.82 and RMSD < 80 hPa.
-It is shown that more than 66% of p{CT} predictions are within 50 hPa of the
+It is shown that more than 66% of p{CT} predictions are within 50 hPa of the MODIS results.

-MODIS results.
 Derived global maps of average ANN-predicted p{CT} can reproduce observed patterns in the MODIS retrievals.
-In particular, this model is able to correctly identify > 85% of profiles with $p{CT} < 400$ hPa in the -60° to $+60^{\circ}$ latitude range.
-Conversely, the current v4.2x algorithm correctly flags only $\approx 9\%$ of such profiles as cloudy.
+In particular, this model is able to correctly identify > 85% of profiles with $p{\text{CT}} < 400$ hPa in the -60 to $+60^{\circ}$ latitude range.
+Conversely, the current v4.2x algorithm correctly flags only ~ 9% of such profiles as cloudy.

-This new cloud classification scheme, which will be included in future versions of the MLS dataset, provides the means to reliably identify profiles with potential mid- to high-level cloud influence.
-Note that MLS radiances are not affected by the

-690 change from v4.2x to v5.0x.
-As mentioned in the introduction, this new algorithm will facilitate future research on reducing uncertainties in the retrieval of atmospheric constituents in the presence of clouds.
-Moreover, studies on convective moistening of the lowermost stratosphere, as well cloud scavenging of atmospheric pollutants, will benefit from these new capabilities.
+This new cloud classification scheme, which will be included in future versions of the MLS dataset, provides the means to reliably identify profiles with potential mid-level to high cloud influence.
+Note that MLS radiances are not affected by the change from v4.2x to v5.0x.
+As mentioned in the Introduction, this new algorithm will facilitate future research on reducing uncertainties in the retrieval of atmospheric constituents in the presence of clouds.
+Moreover, studies on convective moistening of the lowermost stratosphere, as well as cloud scavenging of atmospheric pollutants, will benefit from these new capabilities.